STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-viewer/README.md

 Pressing `<Home>` will cause the tool to retrieve the number of traces and eventlists from the broker, as well as the range of timestamps available on each topic.

 This operation may take a few seconds and cannot be done whilst a search is in progress.

+## Issues

+Has to run `cargo install --force cargo-leptos` to upgrade cargo-leptos from 0.2.22 to 2.2.40, needed to use wasm-bindgen 2.1.100